viral32111/ServerMonitor/README.md

   connector
 ```

-* Use the `main-windows` image tag Windows-based Docker installations.
+* Use the `:main-windows` image tag for Windows-based Docker installations.
 * The JSON configuration file should be mounted at `/etc/server-monitor/config.json`.
 * By default the RESTful API uses port `6996`.

+**NOTE:** Some features of the Docker image in *"collector"* mode are tedious on some systems due to availability of system API functions, especially on Windows-based Docker installations.
+It is recommended to only use the Docker image for the *"connector"* mode, then a regular installation for the *"collector"* mode.

 ## Configuration